Clicky

 • Inspect trailer straps for damage or fading.
 The slightest tear in a strap means you need to replace them.

-The winter maintenance for a jet ski is called winterizing, and we have a post on that here.
+The winter-maintenance for a PWC is called winterizing, and we have a post on that here.

-The pre-season maintenance is the de-winterization process that we cover here.
+The pre-season is the de-winterization process that we cover here.

-• Buy new straps for your jet ski trailer; this is the front bow strap and rear straps*.
-The sun dries them out, which causes them to crack, and then they break due to the weight of your jet ski pulling on them.
+• Buy new straps for your trailer; this includes the front bow strap and rear straps.

 • Inspect or replace engine coolant if you have a Sea-Doo.